jrudydev/slack-match-bot/README.md

 @matchbot win
 ```

-Description: Use this command to report a win.
+Description: Report a win for the sender.